essex-lab/ProtoMS/doc/.man/tools.rst

 **Description:**

 Calculates the free energy from a surface-GCAP simulation.
 The volume of the GCMC region must be given using the ``-v`` flag.
-To calculate the free energy at a single B value, use the ``--subdir`` flag, and the energy can be calculated with any one dimensional free energy method.
+To calculate the free energy at a single B value, use the ``--subdir`` flag with calc_dg.py, and the energy can be calculated with any one dimensional free energy method.

 -----------------------
 calc_gci.py
 -----------------------